 You can sort the data range horizontally according to row in Excel.
 Which means that you can reorder the columns using horizontal sort from left to right.
 Therefore, you can organize a data range from largest to smallest or from smallest to largest and even from left to right or right to left.
 In this course you will learn to use this Horizontal sort feature smoothly and also you will get to learn about the situations where the horizontal sort is required.

-ADVANCED EXCEL COURSE
+Things you should learn in ADVANCED EXCEL COURSE

 Advanced Excel training will help you get your job done very quickly and easily.
 The tasks that would take many hours to complete will now get completed within a few minutes using Excel formulas, macros, and other Excel tricks.
 Advanced Excel users are aware of VBA & can write macros to automate their day to day work, therefore able to save countless hours of time & money.